Dawn Stanton

 (203) 392-6888

 Niasia Mercado-Walters is the Assistant Director of University Access Programs (UAP).
 She is an alumnus of Southern.
 As a student, she was a New Haven Promise and Gear-UP Scholar.
 Niasia is a first-generation college student who graduated from Southern with her bachelor’s degree in Public Health.
-She went on to earn an M.S in Counseling Education with a specialization in Student Development in Higher Education from Central Connecticut State University.
+She went on to earn an M.S. in Counseling Education with a specialization in Student Development in Higher Education from Central Connecticut State University.

 Niasia is committed to holistic approaches that support college student development, using mindfulness communication and stress management strategies.
 Niasia carries a passion for assisting students in navigating their college experiences, specifically as it pertains to access and barriers to their success.
 Niasia has a desire to create a sense of community and belonging for Southern students, specifically by providing mentorship and inclusive community programming.
-Niasia sees herself as a lifetime learner and educator.
-Beyond her career, she is a wife, a mother, a daughter, a sister, and a friend who enjoys reading books, listening to music, cooking, and most of all she loves family time.
+Niasia sees herself as a lifelong learner and educator.
+Beyond her career, she is a wife, a mother, a daughter, a sister, and a friend who enjoys reading books, listening to music, cooking, and most of all, she loves family time.

 Oscar Clark